semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 > “Eventually, the team found themselves unable to make headway, with three full-time engineers spending most of their time just keeping the system alive.”

 For Segment the remedy was consolidation.
-The team migrated all the services and dependencies into a single monorepo.
+The team migrated all the services and dependencies into one monorepo.
 While the transition was successful, it was very taxing as they had to reconcile shared libraries and test everything each time.
 Still, the end result was reduced complexity and increased maintainability.

 > “The proof was in the improved velocity. \[…\] We’ve made more improvements to our libraries in the past 6 months than in all of 2016.”

 Many years later, when a panel [asked about her experience with microservices](https://www.infoq.com/articles/microservices-from-trenches-lessons-challenges/), Alex explained the reasons for moving to a monorepo:

-> “It didn’t turn out to be as much of an advantage as we thought it was going to be.
+> “"[Using multirepos] didn’t turn out to be as much of an advantage as we thought it was going to be.
 Our primary motivation for breaking it out was that failing tests were impacting different things. [..]
 Breaking them out into separate repos only made that worse because now you go in and touch something that hasn't been touched in six months.
 Those tests are completely broken because you aren't forced to spend time fixing that.
 One of the only cases where I've seen stuff successfully broken out into separate repos and not services is when we have a chunk of code that is shared among multiple services, and we want to make it a shared library.
 Other than that, I think we've found even when we've moved to microservices, we still prefer stuff in a mono repo.”

 ### 1.6.2 Airbnb's monorail

 Jens Vanderhaeghe, infrastructure engineer at Airbnb, also [tells how microservices and monorepos helped them scale out globally](https://www.youtube.com/watch?v=sakGeE4xVZs).

-Airbnb’s initial version was called “the monorail.”
+Airbnb’s initial incarnation was called “the monorail.”
 It was a monolithic Ruby on Rails application.
 When the company started its exponential growth, the codebase followed suit.
 At the time, Airbnb ran a novel release policy called *democratic releases*, which meant that any developer can release to production at any time.

 The democratic process limits were tested as Airbnb expanded.
 Merging changes got harder and harder.
-Jens’ team implemented palliative measures like a merge queue and increased monitoring.
-These helped for a time, but it wasn’t enough in the long run.
+Jens’ team implemented palliative measures like a merge queue and increased monitoring, which helped for a time, but it didn't cut it in the long run.

 Airbnb engineers fought a valiant fight to keep the monorail up, but eventually, after weeks of debate, they decided to split the application into microservices.
 And so, they created two monorepos: one for the frontend and one for the backend.
 Both comprise hundreds of services, the documentation, Terraform and Kubernetes resources for deployment, and all the maintenance tools.